modified: 5 August 2016

 · For the Reflective Writes: Reflect on the implications of the points posed in the text of the reading assignment, both from the perspective of an Indian and with the larger implications in mind.

 5. Field Trips.
-As undergraduate students, you are required to participate on two of the three or four scheduled field trips.
-As graduate students, you are required to attend all scheduled field trips (unless major extenuating circumstances arise).
+Students, both undergraduate and graduate, you are required to attend all scheduled field trips (unless major extenuating circumstances arise).
 The trips are typically on Fridays and could include tours to Cataldo and the Coeur d’Alene Reservation; Tamastslikt and the Umatilla Reservation; Spaulding and the Nez Perce Reservation; or Wednesday, as in the instance of Water Potato digging with the Coeur d’Alene; and a host-family visit on the Warm Springs Reservation.

 The field trips are worth 10% of your evaluation.